Stockton receives $500,000 grant for coastal management research and education

-Stockton will receive a $500,000 from the federal budget to support coastal resiliency projects and education.
+Stockton University will receive $500,000 from the federal budget to support coastal resiliency projects and education.

 Stockton plans to use the funds for four main projects.
 Two of them directly relate to education between kindergarten and high school.
-The programs include providing Science, Technology, Engineering and Mathematics (STEM) experiences away from the classroom for Atlantic City and other towns.
+The programs include providing science, technology, engineering and math (STEM) experiences away from the classroom for Atlantic City and other towns.

-The university will develop a pipeline to underserved youth to high education and STEM careers.

 ATLANTIC CITY — A request for dredging Gardner’s Basin two years ago has grown into a propos…

-The Coastal Resiliency Equipment, Education and Outreach funds were among a list of New Jersey Community Projects supported by New Jersey Senators Cory Booker and Bob Menendez.
+The Coastal Resiliency Equipment, Education and Outreach funds were among a list of projects supported by U.S. Sens.
+Cory Booker and Bob Menendez, both D-N.J.

-“These projects will…. make the critical investments so that New Jersey continues to be one of the greatest places to live and work,” said Sen. Menendez.
+“These projects will … make the critical investments so that New Jersey continues to be one of the greatest places to live and work,” Menendez said in a statement.

-In the Fall of 2021 Stockton University unveiled plans to establish a research and educational site in Atlantic City’s inlet that would focus on coastal resiliency and marine studies.
+Last fall, Stockton unveiled plans to establish a research and educational site in Atlantic City’s Inlet neighborhood that would focus on coastal resiliency and marine studies.
 The estimated cost of the project is $75 million.

 PHOTOS Lines on the Pines show at Stockton